Mikasa Ackerman

 Mikasa Ackerman (ミカサ・アッカーマン, Mikasa Akkāman) is a fictional character from Hajime Isayama's manga series Attack on Titan.
-Mikasa is introduced as a young villager living with the protagonist, the young Eren Yeager, and his family which took her following the deaths of her parents.
-When giant creatures known as Titans invade the area and eat Eren's mother, Mikasa and Eren become members of the Military and joins the Survey Corps—an elite group of soldiers who fight Titans outside the walls and also study the physiology of Titans in order to know what they are fighting.
-Nevertheless, Mikasa's main reason for fighting is due to her love towards Eren.
+Mikasa is introduced as a citizen of Paradis Island living with the protagonist, Eren Yeager, and his family, who took her in following the deaths of her parents in an attempted kidnapping.
+When giant creatures known as Titans invade the area and eat Eren's mother, Mikasa and Eren become members of the Military and join the Survey Corps—an elite group of soldiers who fight Titans outside the walls, whilst studying the physiology of Titans so as to better understand and defend themselves against these creatures.
+Mikasa's main motivation for fighting is her love for Eren, of whom she is extremely protective.
 She has also appeared in video games and the anime adaptation.

-Isayama based Mikasa on a real person he met before he became a manga artist keeping the original idea of her being Asian in order to stand out within the Western look a like cast.
-Her relationship with Eren was one originally conceived to also stand out across other love relationships due to Mikasa was not written to side with Eren as it would weaken her character while Eren instead does not find her as a love interest.
-Mikasa is voiced by Yui Ishikawa in Japanese and Trina Nishimura in English with the two voice actress being surprised by the popularity of their works and charming sides of Mikasa despite being often stoic.
+Isayama based Mikasa on a real person he met before he became a manga artist, keeping the original idea of her being Asian in order to stand out within the Western look-a-like cast.
+Mikasa is voiced by Yui Ishikawa in the Japanese dub and Trina Nishimura in the English version of the anime.
+The two voice actresses were surprised by the popularity of their works and the charming aspect of Mikasa despite her usual stoicism.

-Critical response to Mikasa's characterization was positive for standing out as a skilled female warrior in a male-oriented series and has won several awards as the manga and anime were released.
-Though she was praised for her calm personality which contrasts Eren's active talks, critics were also surprised by the charming side she shows towards Eren in the narrative.
-Both voice actress were also praised by the media.
+Mikasa's strong presence received a positive response.
+Being a member of the Ackermann clan, Mikasa demonstrates an outstanding skill in combat.
+Though she was praised for her calm personality which contrasts Eren's generally intense behavior, critics were also surprised by the softer side she shows towards Eren.
+Both voice actresses were also praised by the media.

 Creation and design

-After he first moved to Tokyo, Hajime Isayama was working partimte and one of his clients became the model of Mikasa.
-She covered her face with a muffler late at night, and the near mangaka thought this look of hers was endearing.
+After he first moved to Tokyo, Hajime Isayama was working part time and one of his clients became the model of Mikasa.
+She covered her face with a scarf late at night, and the near mangaka thought this look of hers was endearing.
 When she came to the store, Isayama came up with the first sketch of the heroine.
 He was sure that the customer who became Mikasa's model was Asian, contrasting the Western-like characters often seen in the manga, most notably Eren.
 Only Mikasa's race as someone of Asian descent has been noted.
-He intended to show the Mikasa's lineage as an important plot point.
 Isayama stated that Mikasa, Levi, and Kenny are all part of the same Ackerman bloodline.
 However, their reasons for protecting their respective counterparts do not have anything to do with the bloodline itself—"it is just their nature."